Skip to main content

 CodeIgniter 4 Integration

 The Perfbase CodeIgniter 4 package provides automatic profiling for HTTP requests and Spark CLI commands.
-Supports CodeIgniter 4.3.8+.
+Supports CodeIgniter 4.3.8+ on PHP 8.2 through 8.4.

 Installation